 Kathleen O’Hara, MA, LPC is an author and international psychotherapist with 23 years of experience in trauma, violent death trauma, addiction, as well as lifestyle and wellness issues.
 She is a trusted adviser to individuals and families requiring exceptional care and solutions to complex counselling and crisis issues.
 For more information on her global counselling services, please visit: Specialist Counselling Services

+Kathleen is an expert in helping survivors of Violent Death Trauma and the organizations that serve them.
+Violent Death Trauma is caused by homicide, suicide, drug over-dose, vehicular homicide, war, terrorism, accident, or any sudden and unexpected death.
 A survivor of a family homicide herself, Kathleen has become a recognized expert and international leader in the field of trauma-informed care, integrating clinical training with first-hand insight into the experiences and needs of family, friends, survivors and those who care for victims of trauma.
 Since the murder of her son in 1999, Kathleen has counseled thousands of bereaved people and continues her work in group, individual and retreat settings.

 Her unique perspective as a survivor of a family homicide and a service provider gives her the necessary experience to understand the needs of those affected by Violent Death Trauma and how to help them.
 Her expertise helps victim service providers create policy, programs and trainings which will enhance their mission to serve victims in the most caring, compassionate and effective manner possible.